-- number of fatalities: the total number of persons suffering fatal injuries in a motor vehicle crash during a calendar year; - rate of fatalities per 100 million vehicle miles traveled (VMT): the ratio of total number of fatalities to the number of VMT (in 100 million VMT) in a calendar year; - number of suspected serious injuries: the total number of persons suffering at least one suspected serious injury in a motor vehicle crash during a calendar year; - · rate of suspected serious injuries: the ratio of total number of suspected serious injuries to the number of VMT (in 100 million VMT) in a calendar year; and - number of non-motorized fatalities and non-motorized suspected serious injuries (combined): the combined total number of non-motorized fatalities and non-motorized suspected serious injuries involving a motor vehicle during a calendar year.
+- Number of fatalities: The total number of persons suffering fatal injuries in a motor vehicle crash during a calendar year. - Rate of fatalities per 100 million vehicle miles traveled (VMT): The ratio of total number of fatalities to the number of vehicle miles traveled (VMT, in 100 Million VMT) in a calendar year. - Number of suspected serious injuries: The total number of persons suffering at least one suspected serious injury in a motor vehicle crash during a calendar year. - Rate of suspected serious injuries per 100 million VMT: The ratio of total number of suspected serious injuries to the number of VMT (in 100 Million VMT) in a calendar year. - Number of non-motorized fatalities and non-motorized suspected serious injuries (combined): The combined total number of non-motorized fatalities and non-motorized suspected serious injuries involving a motor vehicle during a calendar year.

-State DOTs report baseline values, targets, and progress toward meeting the targets to the FHWA in an annual safety report.
+State DOTs report baseline values, targets, and progress toward meeting the targets to FHWA in an annual safety report.
 MPOs may either establish quantitative targets for their metropolitan planning area or agree to adopt the statewide targets.
-The FHWA requires DOTs and MPOs to establish safety targets on an annual basis.
+FHWA requires DOTs and MPOs to establish safety targets on an annual basis.